 Have a Book?

-I am a freelance fiction editor specializing in the fantasy and horror genres, looking for clients.
+I am a freelance fiction editor specializing in the fantasy genre, looking for clients.
 I work with new and experienced writers alike.

 I’ll look at a draft in any state whether it’s had multiple revisions or if it’s a work in progress that needs some help moving forward.